penborter/penborter.github.io/_posts/2020-04-12-Jersey-Numbers.md

    class="wide"
 %}

-Uniform numbers in sports are important - they either represent a player's personal identity and branding (e.g in the NBA), or they represent the player's position (e.g. in Rubgy, and sort of in Football).
+Uniform numbers in sports are important - they either represent a player's personal identity and branding (e.g in the NBA), or they represent the player's position (e.g. in Rugby, and sort of in Football).
 NBA players have often built their personal brand around their jersey number.
 Quick - what number is Michael Jordan?
 Chris Paul?
 [Andrei Kirilenko](https://athletenicknames.club/andrei-kirilenko-ak-47/)?

 My initial guess was that popular jerseys would lag behind star players of a given era as younger players choose a number to match their idol.
 Number 23 jerseys would pick up toward the end of Jordan's career.
 Number 32 and 33 would increase as Magic and Bird retire.
 Number 6 would take off after Bill Russell bowed out.
 But this isn't really the case - the effect, if any, is too small to make out.